-- Response to any drug used is monitored, with changes to other drugs as indicated.
+- Response to any drug used is monitored.

 - Some people are candidates for ongoing maintenance chemotherapy after the initial more intensive treatments.

-Examples of newer biologic drugs that have been developed for treating lung cancer include:
+Examples of newer targeted drugs that have been developed for treating lung cancer include:

 - Bevacizumab (Avastin) may be used for patients with unresectable non-squamous NSCLC, in combination with chemotherapy.

-- Customized treatments based on genetic or protein markers on the tumor include drugs such as: gefitinib (Iressa), erlotinib (Tarceva), or afatinib (Gilotrif) for people with EGFR mutations and crizotinib (Xalkori) for EML4-ALK translocated NSCLC.
+- Customized treatments based on genetic or protein markers on the tumor include drugs such as: gefitinib (Iressa), erlotinib (Tarceva), afatinib (Gilotrif), or dacomitinimb (Vizimpro) for people with EGFR mutations and crizotinib (Xalkori) for EML4-ALK translocated NSCLC.

 - People can also check government websites for clinical trials of newer drugs.